SandraHKannerberg/crud-app/README.md

 I have create an app where you can:

-- Search for artists
+- Search for artists (fetch to API).
-- Add artists to your own collection (add-function CRUD)
+- Add artists to your own collection (add-function CRUD).
+The artistslist is saved in local storage.
-- Mark your favourite artists with a heart (update-function CRUD)
+- Mark your favourite artists with a heart (update-function CRUD), update the list in local storage.
-- Delete an artist from the collection (delete-function CRUD)
+- Delete an artist from the collection (list i local storage) (delete-function CRUD)
 - Go to detailpage about a specifik artist in the collection
-- Mark if you have been on the artists concert (update-function CRUD)
+- Mark if you have been on the artists concert (update-function CRUD), update the list in local storage.

 # My motivation